-An additional source of uncertainty is how changes in aggregate variability will influence various indicators of ecosystem health.
-Previous analyses of portfolio effects have typically examined changes in metrics such as abundance or catch (Moore et al. 2010; Schindler et al. 2010).
-Yet management actions often respond to a range of control points (e.g. whether abundance is above or below a value that provides maximum sustainable yield), which may vary in their sensitivity to changes in aggregate variability.
-The performance of systems-based approaches will be improved by a better understanding of how portfolio effects interact with various productivity regimes to influence different management objectives.

-In this study, we explore how increased aggregate variability influences the probability of achieving a range of conservation and management objectives using Fraser River sockeye salmon as a case study.
+In this study, we explore how increased aggregate variability, and associated measures of component variability and synchrony, influences the probability of achieving a range of conservation and management objectives using Fraser River sockeye salmon as a case study.
 We first present a retrospective analysis that reveals aggregate temporal variability within the Fraser River has increased in recent years due to greater component variability, as well as greater synchrony among components.
-We then use stochastic, closed-loop simulations to evaluate how changes in component variability and synchrony influence the probability of meeting a suite of conservation- and catch-based performance metrics.
+We then use stochastic, closed-loop simulations to evaluate how changes in component variability and synchrony influence the probability of meeting a suite of conservation- and catch-based performance metrics under the current management system in place for Fraser River sockeye salmon.
 Finally we repeat the simulations under a range of productivity scenarios to clarify how aggregate variability interacts with changes in productivity to shape dynamics.
 This multi-step approach allows us to assess changes in ecosystem functioning along a gradient of scenarios from historically observed levels of low synchrony and high productivity to heavily synchronized, unproductive dynamics consistent with degraded systems.

 Methods